mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/elasticsearch/index.md

     ```
 ### Monitoring

-Kommander includes Prometheus and Grafana as part of the federated [Workspace Platform Services](/dkp/kommander/1.3/workspaces/workspace-platform-services) along with [Centralized Monitoring](/dkp/kommander/1.3/centralized-monitoring/).
+Kommander includes Prometheus and Grafana as part of the federated [Workspace Platform Services](/dkp/kommander/1.3/workspaces/workspace-platform-services) along with [centralized monitoring](/dkp/kommander/1.3/centralized-monitoring/).

 The Kommander Catalog includes [Elasticsearch-Exporter](/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/elasticsearch-exporter/) to be used in conjunction with Elasticsearch to export metrics to Prometheus and Grafana.

-### External Access
+### External access

 The Kommander Catalog includes [Kibana](/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kibana/) which provides a graphical way to view data stored in Elasticsearch